 50BOLD: Tell us how difficult or easy it was to maintain a marriage and a partnership?

 Valerie: Well there was no marriage for many, many years.
 Nick and I worked as partners even through our early years at Motown.
-And so actually, it was a great way to get to know someone in depth when there is no romance, nothing to throw you off and no pretense.
-So, we knew each other very well and had a great mutual respect for one another.
+And so actually, it was a great way to get to know someone in depth when there is no romance, nothing to throw you off, and no pretense.
+So, we knew each other very well and had great mutual respect for one another.
 And then somewhere way down the line, nine years later, a romance popped up between Nick and I.

 50BOLD: Forging a friendship first before getting into a love relationship actually seems to work best because you get to really know a person.
 So, I can now see why you had the longevity you shared both professionally and romantically because you were friends first.

 Valerie: I really do think that the key to our longevity was the fact that Nick and I were friends first.

 50BOLD: I SO agree!
 Many people do not take the time to get the message of friendship as a baseline for a successful relationship.
 I think the divorce rate is so high because we tend to first see the physical and we’re immediately drawn to this.
 In relationships, far too many folks don’t take the time to peel off the layers!
 In your case, you were able to sustain a successful marriage/partnership because you truly got to know one another first.
 Now, I know you’ve worked for various music companies but Motown is at the top of the list.

 50BOLD: Musical magic was created at Motown!
 You’ve worked with the crème de la crème talent at this world-famous recording label; who did you most enjoy working with and why?